Puerto Rico oversight board's success may hinge on the ballot box

 In both cases, candidates could have a hard time imposing their visions on debt restructuring, because under PROMESA, facilitating restructuring talks is the job of the board, not the governor.

-Hanson was also skeptical Rossello can accomplish savings without shrinking government headcount.
+Hanson was also sceptical Rossello can accomplish savings without shrinking government headcount.
 "It’s hard to imagine how simply consolidating agencies can result in significant budgetary savings without layoffs," he said.

-The governor could have more leeway with issues like privatization and consolidation, both among agencies and municipalities, Hanson added.
+The governor could have more leeway with issues like privatisation and consolidation, both among agencies and municipalities, Hanson added.

 (Reporting by Nick Brown; Editing by Daniel Bases and Tomasz Janowski)